-Brain imaging shows where THC takes action to relieve pain perception, even for those with chronic pain.
-Proof that THC kills pain.
+Brain imaging shows where THC takes action to relieve pain perception.

 Cannabis is currently one of the most interesting substances to be studied in Western medicine.
 It has so many medicinal components, including cannabinoids, flavonoids, and terpenes.
 One of the main medical applications for one of its major cannabinoids, THC, is in the treatment of chronic pain.
 It is believed that THC kills pain.

 Recent neuroimaging determined that THC was able to reduce pain in healthy participants, and this was associated with the brain region called the anterior cingulate cortex (ACC).

 CB1 receptors cover this section of the brain, all of which THC activates.
 The study used a single dose of THC vs placebo for chronic pain as evaluated by a subjective pain rating scale and resting brain state of the ACC.
 A fMRI (functional MRI) machine was used to measure changes in blood flow throughout the brain.

 There were 17 patients participating in the study, with an average age of the 33.
 The patients had chronic lower limp radicular neuropathic pain that centers around spine and legs.
 The subjects had to have experienced the condition for at least six months in order to participate in the study.

 THC Treatment for Pain